Below is everything you need to get started on this 3-week Bible study on Esther.

-What you’ll find in the study guide are questions for each chapter.
+What you’ll find in the FREE printable study guide (below) are questions for each chapter.
 The questions are designed to get you thinking and to keep you focused.
-Some may be easy and other questions may prompt you to do a little digging, and cross referencing.
-All of my answers will be posted on my blog each Friday during the month of the study.
-I’ll also be posting Monday, Wednesday, and Friday afternoons on facebook: http://www.facebook.com/timewarpwife
+Some may be easy and other questions may prompt you to do a little digging, and cross-referencing.

 Esther gives us something to celebrate as it chronicles the deliverance of the Jews.
 The King at the center of this story is Xerxes (Ahasuerus), son of King Darius, and grandson of King Cyrus.
 During his reign, King Cyrus made a decree that allowed the Jews in exile to return to Jerusalem to rebuild the temple.
 While many Jews returned, many remained in the Persian Empire, two of which were Mordecai and his cousin Esther.
 Their story inspires believers to trust God’s wisdom and timing, and to stand strong in the face of persecution.